Hosokawa Shigekata: Daimyo

-Shigekata was the 6th daimyō of Kumamoto of Hosokawa clan, noted for successful financial reform of Kumamoto Domain, for establishing Jishūkan Han school, Medical School Saishunkan (school) and new ideas of criminal law.
+Shigekata was the 6th daimyō of Kumamoto of Hosokawa clan, noted for successful financial reform of Kumamoto Domain, for establishing Jishūkan Han school, Medical School Saishunkan and new ideas of criminal law.

 There were financial difficulties of the Kumamoto Han.
 The deficits at the time of his father's administration reached 400,000 Ryō.
 The financial situation of his Han worsened because of the Edo bakufu's sankin-kōtai policy, and because of famine.
 Shigekata himself had kept a card of a pawn shop in order not to forget his young hard days, for one reason because he was one of 21 children born to Hosokawa Nobunori.